 Each module is explained in brief below and in more detail by following the links.
 They all rely on successful completion of our Wind Site Self Assessment.

-This tool takes approximately 20 minutes, going through the initial basic checks to see if your site might be suitable for a wind turbine.
+This tool takes approximately 20 minutes, going through the initial basic checks that will be required to complete an Initial Expert Overview of your site.

 Our wind consultants complete a quick initial viability check for your site before committing further expense to a more detailed stage of the feasibility study.